lifemikey/objectstorage-swift/features-concepts.md

 - **Redundant Architecture**

 Data is written multiple times per cluster with self-healing capabilities to immediately restore data if a drive fails.

-- **Flexible Data Distribution**

-Highly expandable read/write access gives users the ability to serve content directly from the storage system or through {{site.data.keyword.cdn_full}}.

-Effective of **31 March 2019**, IBM Cloud will no longer support the Content Delivery Network (CDN) feature with Cloud Object Storage Swift.
-{:important}

 - **Powerful Management Toolkit**